ICWeiner/FEUP-FSI/LOGBOOK11.md

 ### Task 3: Generating a Certificate for your server

-Using the files created (ca.crt and ca.key), we generate the certificate, with the follwing command:
+Using the files created (ca.crt and ca.key), we generate the certificate, with the following command:

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img9.png "Title")

-For security reasons, the default setting in openssl.cnf does not allow the "openssl ca" command to copy the extension field from the request to the final certificate, so we need to enable it:
+For security reasons, the default setting in openssl.cnf doesn´t allow the "openssl ca" command to copy the extension field from the request to the final certificate, so we need to enable it:

 ```shell
 copy_extensions = copy